OldRacingCars.com

 Notes on the cars:

-1. Chevron B45 [45-78-01] (Tony Martin): New to Tony Martin and used in the South African Formula Atlantic series in 1978, initially wearing Chevron B39 bodywork.
+2. Chevron B45 [45-78-01] (Tony Martin): New to South Coast Motors for Tony Martin to race in the South African Formula Atlantic series in 1978, sponsored by the United Tobacco Company's Lucky Strike brand, and initially wearing Chevron B39 bodywork.
 Retained for 1979, but Martin also had an older Chevron B34 which was used at several races.
 The B45 was then fitted with a 3-litre Ford V6 engine for the new Formula South Africa that started in July 1979.
-Martin started the 1980 season in his older B34, now with a Mazda engine, but this car was damaged in a road accident so the B45 was fitted with a Mazda engine and Martin used it for the latter part of that season.
+It was also rebuilt by Ken Gillibrand as a "wing car", but this was not a success and it was rebuilt to more standard specification.
+It was fitted with a Mazda engine for 1980 and entered by South Coast Motors for Len Booysen to drive in the first few races of the season, but Martin had to take over the car when his preferred B34 was damaged in a towing accident.
+He was very successful in the car that season, but reports only gave it as a BP Racing Propart Chevron or a BP McCarthy Chevron, so it's unclear when he used his rebuilt B34.
+Martin bought an ex-F2 Maurer MM80 for 1981.
 The B45 was later destroyed in a garage fire.

-2. March 77B ["17A"] (Bobby Scott): Built by Andrew Thompson in South Africa in 1978 using an unused monocoque that had been supplied as a spare for Dave Charlton's March 77B/7.
+3. March 77B ['AT'] (Bobby Scott): Built by Andrew Thompson in South Africa in 1978 using an unused monocoque that had been supplied as a spare for Ian Scheckter's March 77B/7.
 Thompson acquired the tub and all the other 77B spares from Ken Howes before 77B/7 was sold back to the UK.
-He built all these into a new car using the Hewland FT200 gearbox from Alec Blignaut's March 76B/19.
-This car was raced by Bobby Scott though the 1978/79 season.
-It was rented from Thompson by Graham Duxbury for a race in October 1979, and then sold to Hagen Wulf and Ivor Raasch for the 1980 season.
+He built all these into a new car using the Hewland FT200 gearbox from the ex-Dave Charlton/Alex Blignaut March 76B/19.
+The resulting car was raced by Bobby Scott through the 1978/79 season, sponsored by Rembrandt through its Sportsman Lager and then Kronenbräu 1308 Lager brands.
+It was rented from Thompson by Graham Duxbury for a race in October 1979, still with its BDA engine, and then sold to Hagen Wulf and Ivor Raasch who fitted a Mazda engine for the 1980 season.
 It was also raced by Allan McDonald that season.
-It was sold to Graham Duxbury who raced it very successfully in 1981.
+It was then sold to Graham Duxbury who raced it very successfully in 1981.
 Retained for the first few races of 1982 until Duxbury's new March 82A arrived and then sold to Ivan Moavero who used it for the rest of that season.
 Sold to Steve Herbst for 1983, but in August he swapped it for Roy Moss's March 792.
 Raced by Moss until the end of 1984.
-He then sold it to Terry Moss, who was unrelated, for the 1985 season.
+He then sold it to Terry Moss, who was unrelated, for the 1985 season, but Moss crashed the car at Kyalami in April, destroying the front of the monocoque.
 Moss built up a March 782 using parts salvaged from the 77B, but the tub was scrapped.
 The 77B effectively ceased to exist at this point.

 Sources